iamthatethernetgirl/aminalokhadwala/README.md

-- 👋 Hi, I’m @amina
+- 👋 Hi, I’m @theethernetgirl
-- 👀 I’m interested in you
+- 👀 I’m interested in ... you
-- 🌱 I’m currently learning you
+- 🌱 I’m currently learning ... you
 - 📫 How to reach me ...

 <!---